 In the consumer space, there is a shift from influencer marketing – where people with influence are encouraged to promote or advocate products – to putting promotion into the hands of employees.
 This doesn’t just apply to product but also recruitment.
 Who better to secure the best talent than employees themselves?

 In a number of forward-thinking companies, people are recording their own career stories, the reasons why they work there, what the company purpose means to them in their role and so on.
 This content is then shared internally as part of a campaign to support engagement and retention, and externally via social channels to attract new talent.
-Using a structured interview framework can help people tell their stories in line with key values and the direction of the business so it’s not only authentic but also a direct extension of the employer brand.
+Using a structured interview framework can help people tell their stories in line with key values and the direction of the business so it’s not only authentic but also a direct extension of the employer brand and aids building trust in teams.